In the Moment

 You'd like to think there's a fine line between living and really living, but it's not fine, it's invisible.
 We live, we give 'the moment' the attention it deserves.
 There's nothing wrong with trying to be present, to be fully present in the now.
 It's probably even advisable.
 We shouldn't be worried when we're not.
 There's nothing wrong with being a dreamer, looking to a brighter day to come with joyous anticipation.
 There are days when we are just putting in the time, not enjoying the moment simply because the moment has so little to offer.
 The trick is to know when to pay attention and let life soak in.

 When people say things like live in the moment, they generally mean to be present in your own life.
 They're saying don't worry about things you can't control, and they usually mean well.
-My mother used to say don't wish your life away when we kids would complain about having to grow up before we could do certain things.
+When we were kids our mom used to say "don't wish your life away" when we would complain about having to grow up before we could do certain things.
 She was telling us to enjoy the moment, because soon enough we'd be in the workaday world, and we'd pine for the fancy-free days of our youth.
 We, of course, let it in one ear and out the other.
-She was right, we now know.
-It was good advice, to strive to live in the moment, and live without regrets.
+She was right, it was good advice, we know this now.
+Strive to live in the moment and live without regrets.

 No comments: